 Why didn’t I say something right away?

 Because my younger sister.
 Because her kids.
 Because he literally had our safety in his hands.
 Because I had agreed to the hug.
 Because I had missed the cues.
 Because I was humiliated.
 Because I feared this institution more important to my family (and to me) than the violation of my body.
 (I mean C’mon Kelly, is this really that earth-shattering; think of how many men take this liberty.
 This guy could lose his life’s work.
-You could tarnish this industry.)
+You could tarnish this industry.
+You love the ferry.
+You ride it every year.)

-But more than all that, I didn’t say anything because it never occurred to me to say anything (and to whom would I say it?), just like it had never occurred to me to report any physical or verbal assault until #MeToo although we women report, to one another, whispering, like we did as girls, as girls.
+But more than all that, I didn’t say anything because it never occurred to me to say anything (and to whom would I say it?), just like it had never occurred to me to report any physical or verbal assault endured through the ages at work, at home, out socially until #MeToo although all along, women report, to one another, whispering, like we did as girls, as girls.

 “That guy just rubbed his hands over my ass.”